waynefenwick/Offline-Text-Editor/README copy.md

 &nbsp;

 ## Description
-AS A decider at an internet retail company I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies.
+AS A planner at an internet retail company I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies.
 WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database.

 &nbsp;